 - Students academically ineligible to continue at the law school last attended may not transfer to Seattle University School of Law.

 - Transfer applicants who have applied to Seattle University School of Law within the past two years should contact the Admission Office to determine what application materials have been kept on file; these may not need to be resubmitted.

 For answers to questions about admission, please contact email@example.com.

 Seattle University welcomes visiting students in good standing from any ABA-accredited law school who wish to complete a portion of their legal education at the School of Law.
-If you are such a candidate use the application for admission on the Web site, and contact our Admission Office for additional details.
+In addition to the application form, students applying to visit the School of Law must have on file all of the items listed below: